moti-og/new-features-ads/README.md

 That's it!
 The prototype runs entirely in your browser with no dependencies or setup needed.

 ### Explore the Gallery
-1. View the grid of 10 different button concepts
+1. View the grid of 9 enhancement concepts plus the full experience (#10)
 2. Click each button to see its unique behavior
 3. Read the detailed behavior descriptions on each card
 4. Try the "Full Experience" (#10) to see all features combined